About NYSPA of Graduate Students (NYSPAGS)

 Involvement in the New York State Psychological Association is a valuable and rewarding experience, allowing students to cultivate firsthand knowledge about the profession they will be stepping into - we are the future of psychology in New York State!

-- Chair: Sabrina Esbitt, MA
+- Representative to Council: Sabrina Esbitt, MA

-- Chair-Elect: Kathryn Belgiorno, MA
+Chair: Kathryn Belgiorno, MA

-Secretary/Treasurer: Deborah Binko, BA
+- Secretary/Treasurer: Deborah Binko, MA

 The following opportunites are available to NYSPAGS members.
 A number of leadership positions are available that will be commencing in January; there is a broad range of roles, interest areas, and levels of commitment among them: